 Although n88modelgenerator can generate many useful models for FE analysis, at times additional flexibility is required.
 In order to provide as much flexibility to the user as possible, we provide the option for users to perform custom model generation.
-This functionality is provided by vtkbone toolkit, which is built on VTK .
+This functionality is provided by vtkbone toolkit, which is built on VTK.
 VTK is "an open-source, freely available software system for 3D computer graphics, image processing and visualization", produced by Kitware.
-VTK provides a great deal of functionality to manipulate and visualize data that is useful for finite element model generation and analysis. vtkbone library objects combined with generic VTK objects can be quickly assembled into pipelines to produce nearly infinite customizability for finite element model generation and post-processing analysis.
+VTK provides a great deal of functionality to manipulate and visualize data that is useful for finite element model generation and analysis. vtkbone is a collection of custom VTK classes that extend VTK to add finite element pre-processing functionality.
+The vtkbone library objects combined with generic VTK objects can be quickly assembled into pipelines to produce nearly infinite customizability for finite element model generation and post-processing analysis.